gashawgedef/Steghub_Devops_Engineering_Projects/project-06-Web_Solution_With_Word_Press/aws-web-solution-with-wordpress-101-to-103.md

 **Let us get started by creating web server and database server using redhat Os**

-1. Log to aws account console and create EC2 instance of t2.micro type with RedHat Server launch in the default region us-east-1. name instance **web server**
+1. Launch an EC2 instance that will serve as "Web Server".
+Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/99319c00-fd57-434d-b584-756bd396fbae)